-For many people, this may be a great time to kill an IRA.
+For many people, this may be a great time to kill a traditional IRA.
 Dismantle it.
 Take it down.
 Cash it in.
-And save thousands of dollars doing it.
+Or at least start that process and save thousands of tax dollars doing it.
 Especially as we head into the home stretch of the year.

 Many of my financial advisor friends are now on the floor.
 They think I’ve “gone ‘round the bend.”
 Don’t worry, friends, I’m going to suggest folks come see you and ask for your help.

-Many people have a huge portion of their savings tied up in an IRA.
+Many people have a huge portion of their savings tied up in a traditional IRA.
 If an IRA owner needs to go into a nursing home, the IRA will be a countable asset and prevent that person from qualifying for Medicaid.
-The only way she will qualify is by cashing in the IRA and doing other things with the cash.
+The only way she will qualify for Medicaid is by cashing in the IRA and doing other things with the cash.

 To qualify for Medicaid, Ira MUST cash-in the IRA.
-Because IRAs are taxable as ordinary income upon receipt of distributions, Ira and Irma will include $150,000 on their joint tax return for 2011.
-With no other deductions or income considered, the tax bill will be about $30,069.
-If Ira’s IRA is $200,000, the tax bill will rocket to $44,069.
+Because a traditional IRA distributions are taxable as ordinary income upon receipt, Ira and Irma will include $150,000 on their joint tax return for 2017.
+With no other deductions or income considered, the tax bill will be about $29,000.
+If Ira’s traditional IRA is $200,000, the tax bill will rocket to around $43,000.

-Had Ira and Irma had a premonition back in 2010 that Ira would be in a nursing home by 2012, they could have laid plans for the intentional demise of Ira’s IRA and saved a pile of money.
+Had Ira and Irma had a premonition back in 2016 that Ira would be in a nursing home by 2018 and thinking about Medicaid, they could have laid plans for the intentional demise of Ira’s IRA and saved a pile of money.
 In fact, by killing the IRA slowly over two years they could have lowered the tax bill by over $8,000.
-If the IRA had been $200,000 they would have saved almost $10,000 in taxes!
+If the IRA had been $200,000 they would have saved around $10,000 in taxes!

 In our modern, relativistic society the answer is: Not always; it depends.
 Especially when we’re talking about IRA killing.